RediSearch/RediSearch/docs/Aggregations.md

      However, limit can be used to limit results without sorting, or for paging the n-largest results as determined by `SORTBY MAX`.
 For example, getting results 50-100 of the top 100 results is most efficiently expressed as `SORTBY 1 @foo MAX 100 LIMIT 50 50`.
 Removing the MAX from SORTBY will result in the pipeline sorting _all_ the records and then paging over results 50-100.

 * **FILTER {expr}**.
 Filter the results using predicate expressions relating to values in each result.
 They are is applied post-query and relate to the current state of the pipeline.
 See FILTER Expressions below for full details.

+* **PARAMS {nargs} {name} {value}**.
+Define one or more value parameters.
+Each parameter has a name and a value.
+Parameters can be referenced in the query string by a `$`, followed by the parameter name, e.g., `$user`, and each such reference in the search query to a parameter name is substituted by the corresponding parameter value.
+For example, with parameter definition `PARAMS 4 lon 29.69465 lat 34.95126`, the expression `@loc:[$lon $lat 10 km]` would be evaluated to `@loc:[29.69465 34.95126 10 km]`.
+Parameters cannot be referenced in the query string where concrete values are not allowed, such as in field names, e.g., `@loc`

 ## Quick example